ColibrITD-SAS/mpqp/docs/qasm.rst

 ``rxx`` and custom ``gate``.
 To address this limitation, we've temporarily incorporated these gates directly into the Cirq parser.
-For the custom gates, we replace directly by native gates in the qasm str.
+For the custom gates, we replace directly by native gates in the qasm string.
 This ensures seamless generation of circuits from QASM code using the qasm2_to_cirq_Circuit function.

 :func:`qasm2_to_cirq_Circuit<mpqp.qasm.qasm_to_cirq.qasm2_to_cirq_Circuit>` to generate